Warlords (1980 video game): Reception

 Critical reception of the game was positive.
-Warlords won an award for "Best 'Pong' Variant" and an honorable mention for "Best Competitive Game" at the 3rd annual Arkie Awards.
-Arkie Award judges characterized the game as "something really new and different in 'Pong'-style designs", and commented that Warlords "delivers plenty of on-screen excitement".

-Richard A. Edwards reviewed the home cartridge version of Warlords in The Space Gamer No. 47.
-Edwards commented that "If you have a need for a multi-player game for your Atari, then that is it.
+Warlords won an award for "Best 'Pong' Variant" and an honorable mention for "Best Competitive Game" at the third annual Arkie Awards in 1982, where judges called it "something really new and different in 'Pong'-style designs" and said it "delivers plenty of on-screen excitement".
+Richard A. Edwards reviewed the Atari 2600 version of the game for The Space Gamer in January 1982, saying that "If you have a need for a multi-player game for your Atari, then that is it.
 But for one or two players, it'd be better to pass it up."
+A December 1982 review for the 2600 version in Games magazine called it a "lively combination of Pong and Breakout" that is "best with four players. [...]
+The computer is a fairly easy opponent because its attack patterns are predictable; human opponents are another story."

-In 2009 Game Informer ranked it the 25th best video game of all time.
-The staff called it the "original trash-talking four-player combat game" and felt that it held up years later.
+In 2009, Game Informer named Warlords the 25th best video game of all time; the staff called it the "original trash-talking four-player combat game," and felt that it held up years later.